A man and a woman measure space for their new office

 What is credit and why is it so important?

-According to Consumer.gov, your credit report is a document created by a credit bureau that gives a summary of your credit history.
-Your credit history shows how much money you've borrowed and when, the type of credit accounts you have, if you've made payments on time, and more.
-Your credit history shows lenders how responsible you've been with the money you've borrowed (also called your creditworthiness).
-Your credit history plays a big part in everything from applying for an apartment to getting a mortgage.
-That's why it's so important to build credit and manage it responsibly.
+Your credit report is a document created by a credit bureau that gives a summary of your credit history.
+It shows how much money you've borrowed and when, the type of credit accounts you have, if you've made payments on time, and more.
+In short: your credit history shows if you’ve been responsible with the money you've borrowed (your creditworthiness).

 Why is it important to have a good credit score?

-One way lenders determine your creditworthiness is by looking at your credit score.
-Your credit score is a three-digit number between 300-850 that shows lenders how likely you are to pay back your loan based on your credit history.
+Your credit score shows lenders how likely you are to pay them back.
 Poor credit is typically anything below 580, while exceptional credit scores are generally 800 and above.

 Credit can make it easier to apply for housing